ggarza78/datascience-bootcamp/week-10-sql-alchemy/3/Activities/07-Stu_Justice_League_jsonify/README.md

 ### Copyright

-Trilogy Education Services © 2017.
+© 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
+Confidential and Proprietary.
 All Rights Reserved.